HOME | ARTISTS | UPCOMING EXHIBITIONS | RECENT EXHIBITIONS | GALLERY INFO | CONTACT

 Kathleen Waterloo creates encaustic paintings (encaustic: the ancient technique utilizing pigment mixed with molten beeswax) which are color-based architectural fantasies.
 Responding intuitively to her passions for and intellectual interest in the design of man-made human environments, Waterloo creates color formed space that blurs the line between 2 dimensional and 3 dimensional perception.

 Kathleen Waterloo was trained as an interior architect, and her ideas about how we understand and experience our own created physical spaces play a primary role in the development of her compositions.
-The impetus for her different series of paintings have included maps, floorplans, and in the case of this exhibition, racetrack courses.
-But this is just the starting point of her work.
-For Waterloo, process is the key that unlocks the content.
+The impetus for her different series of paintings have included maps, floorplans, racetrack courses, and in the case of her most recent exhibition exhibition, farmland data sheets.
+But these are merely the starting points.
+For Waterloo, process is the key that unlocks the content of her work.
 Paradoxically, Waterloo develops her very modern abstract compositions using ancient encaustic processes and techniques.
 Molten beeswax is combined with resin and a host of pigments.
 Each color is applied separately with brushes to wood panels, and a torch is continually used to fuse one layer to the next.
 It is this process of torch fusion that reveals the natural properties and possibilities of the wax and pigment mixture, and it's the "in-between" spaces - the places where the shapes in the painting butt against each other - that offer such beautiful, exciting visual reward (truly a loaded visual metaphor for our time).
 "Some artists are afraid of the fire," said Waterloo in a recent interview.
 "To me that's the purest way of making the work, and how I get the best results."

 Addington Gallery, Chicago, IL